ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/aviation/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="4a" requirement="Visit an airport.
-After the visit, report on how the facilities are used, how runways are numbered, and how runways are determined to be "active.""}}
+After the visit, report on how the facilities are used, how runways are numbered, and how runways are determined to be \"active.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}